DevManSam777/devleads/docs/SETUP-GUIDE.md

 - **Username**: Choose a username
 - **Password**: Use the auto-generated password or create your own
-- **⚠️ Important**: Copy and save this password - you'll need it for your connection string
 - Click **"Create Database User"**

 8. **Your cluster will be created** (this takes 1-3 minutes)